 Your child needs to know that you hear and understand them, so never be too short on time or words when it comes to listening to them and showing that you understand them and that you acknowledge their opinion.

 Express genuine interest and encourage them to give reasons and examples when stating their opinion.
 Always be ready to discuss their ideas in a curious and calm manner, use words of approval more often and don’t be sarcastic or adamant when answering their questions.

 Children prefer to focus on what they are interested in at the moment.
 This trait is a great advantage when it comes to encouraging concentration and focus.

 Of course, children see a role model in their parents subconsciously, which means that you need to show your focus and concentration when communicating with them.

 When teaching them something or just having a simple conversation with them, remember to pay them a few minutes of your attention entirely, without any distractions.

 Certain activities will help your child to learn to be more concentrated and focused.
-For example, when teaching them writing, ask them to draw letters on a whiteboard, the pavement or sculpt them out of Plasticine.
+For example, when teaching them writing, ask them to draw letters on 3rd & 4th grade writing worksheets, on a whiteboard, the pavement or sculpt them out of Plasticine.